dharanijayakanthan/inkoop.github.io/blog/generate-invoice-using-quickbook-app-in-rails-1.markdown

 Method update_user_information is to update the data of the existing customer.
 On service object call fetch_by_id and pass the id of the customer created in the quickbook and then set the data same as we did while building but instead of calling create we call an update method on the service object to update.

-There are couples of things that you can play with the service object like
+There are couples of things that you can play with the service object

 ```ruby
 users = service.all